esravolkan/Rag-Agent-Chatbot/README.md

 ---

 <h1 align="center">
-🤖 MultiPage LLM Chatbot Demo
+🌐 MultiPage LLM Chatbot Demo: RAG - Agent - Assistanst 🤖
 </h1>

 <h3 align="center">
-All-in-one AI assistant powered by LLMs, RAG pipelines, and agents for PDF Q&A, web search, and content summarization.
+All-in-one AI assistant powered by LLMs, RAG pipelines, and agents for PDF Q&A, web search, and content summarisation.
 </h3>

 - This demo version of the app allows seamless interaction with LLMs using Python snd Streamlit framework.
 - It supports multiple AI models, including Groq's Gemma and OpenAI GPT, and combines RAG pipelines with agent-based search tools.
-- It can process PDFs by splitting them into chunks, perform web searches with agent tools using DuckDuckGo, Arxiv, and Wikipedia, and summarize YouTube videos or web content.
+- It can process PDFs by splitting them into chunks, perform web searches with agent tools using DuckDuckGo, Arxiv, and Wikipedia, and summarise YouTube videos or web content.

 💡Easily adaptable for integration with other APIs or models with minimal changes.